douglas86/fedsa-project-1-nextjs/README.md

 then run: npm run dev
 on the web browser browse to localhost:3000

+## Known Problems

+The writing to Json file is slow
+When you load it up for the first time to works perfectly But if you click on the heart or cart button it takes a while to load

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).